Skip to main content

 Lens Protocol is an open social network.
 This dataset mirrors the dataset offered by Lens for use in the OSO data pipeline.
 It includes data from the Polygon network.

-Gitcoin Passport Data
+Gitcoin and Passport Data

 Subscribe on BigQuery